Development · Conversion

 After going into contract in January to buy the 32-story office building at 675 Third Avenue from The Durst Organization for more than $100 million, David Werner Real Estate Investments and Metro Loft Management have secured a $90 million loan from Northwind Group to acquire and convert the property into approximately 430 residential rental units, according to Northwind.
 Bisnow first reported the news.

-While the deal has not yet reached city records, Ran Eliasaf, founder of Northwind, told Commercial Observer the building between East 42nd and East 43rd streets is “exceptionally well suited for residential conversion due to its deal location in Midtown East.”
+While the deal has not yet reached city records, Ran Eliasaf, founder of Northwind, told Commercial Observer the building between East 42nd and East 43rd streets is “exceptionally well suited for residential conversion due to its ideal location in Midtown East.”
 The property sits roughly midway between Grand Central Terminal and the United Nations campus.

-The project is already the largest office-to-residential conversion in the works in the city, Berman previously told CO.
+The Pfizer project is already the largest office-to-residential conversion in the works in the city, Berman previously told CO.

-“It is amazing to see how, between the three loans we have made, a full city block on 42nd Street between Third and Second Avenues is being converted from office to residential rental units,” Eliasaf said.
+“It is amazing to see how, between the three loans we have made, [almost] a full city block on 42nd Street between Third and Second Avenues is being converted from office to residential rental units,” Eliasaf said.
 “Northwind Group is proud to be on the forefront of financing these market-leading, trend-setting projects.”

-A spokesperson for Metro Loft did not immediately respond to a request for comment, while a spokesperson for Werner could not be reached for comment.
+A spokesperson for Werner could not be reached for comment.

 The news comes amid an influx of new conversion projects announced in Midtown, including the Feil Organization’s plans to turn 140 West 57th Street into 47 residential units and Yellowstone Real Estate Investment’s proposal to convert 1730 Broadway into 422 apartments.